God's Church

 THE GLORIOUS TEMPLE

-Let us closely examine this shadow.
-In 1 Kings 6:37-38, we are told, "In the fourth year was the foundation of the house of the Lord laid, and in the eleventh year, was the house finished.
-So was he seven years in building it."
+The Shadow: In 1 Kings 6:37-38, we are told, “In the fourth year was the foundation of the house of the Lord laid, and in the eleventh year, was the house finished.
+So was he seven years in building it.”

 Unsung Prophecies